cbcrc/rc-oauth2-client/README.md

                                 //           than the default (and recommended!) local storage mechanism
                                 //default = false
         ,cookieDomain:undefined //optional - define the domain value to which cookies will be bound
-                                //           The setting is used to persist viafoura session cookie (if vfDependant is set to true)
-                                //           and/or the access token payload cookie (if cookieMode is set to true)
+                                //           The setting is used to persist the access token payload cookies (if cookieMode is set to true)
                                 //default = undefined (therfore, the current request's domain)
                                 //Attention: the value of cookieDomain MUST be the same as context #1 settings }